9 Spring Books to Plant Seeds of Joy and Curiosity in Young Readers (Ages 2-8)

 7. Miss Rumphius by Barbara Cooney

 Join Miss Rumphius on her quest to make the world a more beautiful place.
 As a little girl, Alice Rumphius dreamed of traveling the world and then retiring to a house by the sea, but her grandfather insists she must do one more thing: make the world more beautiful.
-From bustling cities to tranquil seaside settings, Miss Rumphius fulfills her promise with a simple yet beautiful gesture—planting wildflowers wherever she goes.
-This inspiring story not only takes us on a journey across the globe but also into the heart of our own communities, encouraging everyone, big and small, to contribute something beautiful to the world.
+From bustling cities to tranquil seaside settings, Miss Rumphius fulfills her promise with a simple yet beautiful gesture: planting wildflowers wherever she goes.
+This inspiring story takes us on a journey across the globe and into the heart of our own communities, encouraging everyone, big and small, to contribute something beautiful to the world.
 View on Amazon.

 8. The Curious Garden by Peter Brown

-Imagine a little bit of green in a sea of gray—that's where our story begins!
+Imagine a little bit of green in a sea of gray: that’s where our story begins!
 Follow Liam, a curious and adventurous boy, as he stumbles upon a struggling garden in his drab city.
-With lots of love and a bit of a green thumb, Liam nurtures this tiny patch, which blossoms and spreads, bringing life and color to places you'd never expect!
+With lots of love and a bit of a green thumb, Liam nurtures this tiny patch, which blossoms and spreads, bringing life and color to places you’d never expect!
 This inspiring tale shows us how one small person can make a big difference and transform a city into a lush, green world.
-So, grab your gardening gloves, and let's see where our imaginations can take us this spring!
+So, grab your gardening gloves and get outside this spring!
 View on Amazon.

 9. Bird Builds a Nest: A First Science Storybook" by Martin Jenkins

-These spring reads are more than just stories; they're gateways to learning about nature, patience, growth, and the vibrant world just outside our windows.
-Each book is a tool to help your child bloom this season.
+These spring reads take kids through nature, patience, growth, and the vibrant world just outside our windows.
+Each one gives them a reason to look up and go see what’s happening outside.
 After reading, why not plant some seeds, go on a bug hunt, or simply explore the new blooms in your neighborhood?
-The possibilities for springtime adventures are as boundless as your child's imagination.
+There’s a lot of spring out there waiting to be poked at.

 What’s your family’s favorite springtime read?
 Share in the comments.